 A separate home for pauper children was first proposed by Ipswich Union in around 1870.
 This was an unusual step for non-metropolitan unions at this time, and may have been the result of space shortage at the Great Whip Street workhouse.
 Plans were produced in 1871 and 1873 for a long building with a central block flanked by separate wings containing boys' and girls' accommodation.
 The building, eventually erected at Bloomfield Street in 1879, accommodated 80 boys and 50 girls.
-The boys were taught to work on the land, and in tailoring and shoe-making.
+The boys were taught to work on the land, and in tailoring, shoe-making and carpentry.
 The girls were taught needlework and other household skills to equip them for domestic service.
 A small infirmary was later added.

+The property, later known as Freelands was demolished in the 1970s.
 The site is now occupied by a housing estate.

 - Suffolk Record Office, Gatacre Road, Ipswich IP1 2LQ.
 Holdings include: Guardians' minute books (1835-1930); Births (1836-1938); Deaths (1836-1933); Creed registers (1906-50); St John's Children's Home creed registers and record books (1882-1950); etc.